Proxy adviser opposes El Paso-Kinder Morgan deal

 HOUSTON Australian bank Macquarie will acquire Cargill Inc's North America power and gas business for an undisclosed amount, the companies said on Friday.

-El Paso will hold a special meeting of shareholders on Friday to vote on the deal, which will combine the two largest operators of natural gas pipelines in North America.

-The company on Monday postponed the vote for three days to give shareholders more time to consider last week's ruling by Delaware Chancery Court judge Leo Strine.
+A shareholder group sued in January to stop the deal, arguing that El Paso adviser Goldman Sachs Group Inc (GS.N) and El Paso Chief Executive Douglas Foshee had vested interests in holding down the price for the company.

+Goldman Sachs advised El Paso on the deal but also owns a sizable stake in acquirer Kinder Morgan through its private equity arm.

-The judge called the negotiating process "disturbing" but refused a shareholder request to block the acquisition, saying shareholders should decide for themselves if they want to accept the deal.
+Judge Strine called the negotiating process "disturbing" in a ruling last week, but refused to block the acquisition, saying shareholders should decide for themselves if they want to accept the deal.

-Egan-Jones said it was withdrawing its previous recommendation in favor of the deal following Strine's "blistering" opinion.
+The two largest proxy advisers in the U.S., Institutional Shareholder Services Inc and Glass, Lewis & Co LLC, have recommended that El Paso shareholders support the deal.

+An ISS spokesman said on Monday that its recommendation was unchanged, and didn't return calls on Tuesday.
+Glass Lewis said it had not changed its recommendation.

+"Our recommendation was arrived (at) after taking into consideration all aspects of the deal, including the process," Glass Lewis Managing Director Warren Chen said in an emailed statement.
+"While we were apprehensive about some aspects of the process, ultimately, we believe the overall merits of the transaction outweighed our concerns."

-While Strine's opinion has swayed some to vote their proxies against the deal [ID:nL2E8E5AMN], El Paso said on Monday 70 percent of the company's shares have been voted, with 98.5 percent supporting the deal.
+And w hile Strine's opinion has swayed some to vote their proxies against the deal, El Paso said on Monday 70 percent of the company's shares have been voted, with 98.5 percent supporting the deal.
 Those votes can be changed up until the Friday deadline.

-In late trading on the New York Stock Exchange, El Paso shares were down 1.5 percent at $28.07 and Kinder Morgan shares were down 2.4 percent at $35.35.
+El Paso shares closed down 1.5 percent at $28.07 and Kinder Morgan shares were down 2.4 percent at $35.35 on the New York Stock Exchange.

-(Reporting By Tom Hals and Mike Erman, Editing by Gunna Dickson and Matthew Lewis)
+(Reporting By Tom Hals and Michael Erman, Editing by Gunna Dickson, Matthew Lewis and Carol Bishopric)

 HOUSTON Australian bank Macquarie will acquire Cargill Inc's North America power and gas business for an undisclosed amount, the companies said on Friday.